Blog

 How Jira Time Tracking Improves Capacity Planning

+Capacity planning is the process of reconciling what you want to get done with what your teams can realistically do.
 Once your teams have optimized their productivity (because increased productivity means increased capacity), you can use time tracking data from Jira for capacity planning.

 Accurate capacity planning relies on two important factors: